A Rural Community of Color.

 But why is Garrett County’s minority population roughly just one percent?

-As destination rail travel waned and The Great Depression shuttered businesses, employment opportunities dwindled.
+As destination rail travel waned and The Great Depression shuttered businesses, employment opportunities dwindled, and hiring practices were often inequitable.
 Nearly all of the county’s African Americans left to find work, taking their family legacies with them.

 MLPHA is slowly reassembling a lost culture.